 It was great to see that they have become close – more than friends – over the many years they have had sponsors.

 After their performance, Andreia and I spoke with the mothers, while the teenagers sat on the stage and chatted, laughing excitedly, and enjoying the desert their mothers had prepared.
-I kept getting distracted by their laughter, and my eyes wandered over them, one different giggling face after another coming into my view.
+I kept getting distracted by their laughter, and my eyes wandered over to them, one different giggling face after another coming into my view.

 I love knowing that these children have gotten to know each other because of our program, since they probably wouldn’t have met otherwise.
 It was great to see that they have become close – more than friends – over the many years they have had sponsors.
 These teens are like family, with Marta acting as an additional mother in their lives, all supporting each other as they grow up.